 get it sounding like someone I wanted to hear.

 Ian wanted to make an avatar but Donnie was not into it.
-"It's a ship, not a pal," he said.
+"It's a ship, not a pal,"

 The Twin Cities, the newest MileLong, chugged beneath us and I wasn't making much distance.